lsst-sitcom/sitcomtn-157/index.rst

 **********
 Abstract
 **********
-This document outlines the workflow for Science Verification (SV) Units in the Rubin Observatory commissioning phase.
+This document outlines the workflow for system-level Science Verification (SV) during the Rubin Observatory on-sky commissioning phase.
 It details the steps involved, tools used, and integration with existing systems.
-A key focus of this document is on the **JIRA and Zephyr Scale workflows** used for tracking SV tasks, test execution, and validation.
+A key focus of this document is on the **JIRA and Zephyr Scale workflows** used for tracking SV tasks, test execution, and final verification.
 It is based on the procedures defined in the `System-level Science Performance Verification Sprint <https://rubinobs.atlassian.net/wiki/spaces/LSSTCOM/pages/372867091/System-level+Science+Performance+Verification+Sprint>`_ (February 2025) and focuses on tracking verification tickets, managing test cases, and generating verification artifacts.

 ************
 Introduction
 ************
-Science Verification is critical for assessing the performance and accuracy of Rubin's scientific workflows.
+Science Verification (SV) is critical for assessing the performance and accuracy of Rubin's scientific workflows with respect to normative requirements.
 This document provides a structured approach to defining, executing, and validating SV requirements.

-**Scope:** This workflow is intended for commissioning team members, data scientists, and software engineers working on SV-related tasks.
+**Scope:** This workflow is intended for commissioning team members, scientists engaged in data processing and science performance analysis, and software engineers working on SV-related tasks.

 **Relation to other documentation:** This document complements other SITCOMTNs and DMTNs on commissioning workflows.